Keycloak

 Users can be assigned specific roles via "Assign Roles".
 Important roles include

-• geoAdmin, assigned for specific administrative in the geoserver.
+- geoAdmin, assigned for specific administrative roles in the GeoServer.